Ouzo and lemon biscuits will become your new favourite treat. Serve them with a coffee or with some ouzo poured over ice.

 - Combine the olive oil, sugar and eggs in a bowl of a stand mixer and beat until light and fluffy (approx. 2 mins)

 - Add the ouzo, aniseed, vanilla and lemon zest and stir to combine again.
 Add the flour and baking powder gradually until a smooth dough forms.

 - Roll the dough out between two sheets of baking paper measuring approx. 1cm thick.
-Using a 5.5cm cooke cutter, cut out little rounds and place on lined baking tray.
+Using a 5.5cm cookie cutter, cut out little rounds and place on a lined baking tray.
 Repeat this process until you end up with 30 biscuits.